aws-samples/ipfs-cluster-fargate/docker/README.md

 # Dockerfiles to customize ipfs

-We have two Dockerfiles that build custom images from the official ipfs:latest Docker image
+We have two `Dockerfile` that build custom Docker images from the official ipfs:latest Docker image

 ## Dockerfile: EFS